 The Company also uses inflation rate as one of the bases for decisions regarding increases in salaries, wages and benefits, which comprise the major expense by the company, being in a service industry.
 Most of the projections on other expenses also uses inflation rate as basis.
+Additionally, the cost of insurance (Health insurances in particular) is strongly driven by inflation as well.

 Per Capita Expenditure for Life / Non Life Insurance, Life sum insured as %GDP, Insurance Coverage